dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 The result is either the transaction index of the transfer or an error.

 ### icrc7_approve

+This method entitles the spender to transfer NFTs on behalf of the caller from `account { owner = caller; subaccount = from_subaccount }`, where `from_subaccount` is used to further identify the spender in a transfer.
+The call resets the expiration date for the spender account to the given value in case an approval for the spender account already exists. token_ ids can either specify the approval for the whole collection (Collection variant) or for a list of tokens (TokenIds variant).

+The ledger SHOULD reject the call if the spender account owner is equal to the caller account owner.

-Behavior of multiple approvals: in accordance with ICRC-2, multiple approvals can exist for the same tokenId but for different spenders.
+In accordance with ICRC-2, multiple approvals can exist for the same tokenId but for different spenders.
 For the same tokenId and spender, the new approval shall always overwrite the old one.
+The ledger should limit the number of approvals possible per token.
+Such limit is exposed as additional metadata.
+// FIXME: decide where to put this metadata, e.g., in icrc7_metadata, analogout to how IRCR-1 handles this
+// FIXME: decide on whether a transfer_from should clear the corresponding approval

+ In case of token_ids being of the Collection variant, the response contains only a single element indicating the success of the collection-level approval.
+In case of token_ids being a vector of token ids, the response is a vector whose elements correspond to the elements of the token_ids vector in the method's arguments, i.e., the i-th element in the response vector is the response corresponding to the i-th element in the token_ids vector.

+An ICRC-7 ledger implementation does not need to keep track of expired approvals. // t.b.d.

 ```candid "Type definitions" +=
 type ApprovalArgs = record {